AdaCore/training_material/courses/rust_essentials/070_user_defined_types/02_structures.rst

 Unit Structs
 -------------

--  These structs have no fields and are mostly used when you don't need to hold any value
+-  These structs have no fields and are mostly used when you don't need to hold any value like states or events

 .. code:: rust